Job Types

 Geometry optimization

-The geomeTRIC Optimizer allows efficient optimization in multiple coordinate systems: TRIC, HDLC, DLC, Cartesian, redundant internals.
-Supports constraints as well as frozen atoms natively.
-Allows an active-region definition which enables efficient QM/MM optimizations of a part of large systems (where most atoms are frozen).
+The geomeTRIC-Optimizer is called by simply calling the Optimizer function.
+This option allows efficient optimization in multiple coordinate systems: TRIC, HDLC, DLC, Cartesian, redundant internals.
+The optimizer supports constraints as well as frozen atoms natively.
+Additionaly, an active-region can be defined which enables efficient QM/MM optimizations of a part of large systems (where most atoms are frozen).
 ASH features a full-featured interface to geomeTRIC that allows flexible constraint input, QM/MM optimizations, relaxed and unrelaxed 1D/2D surface scans and more.

 Example: